Tips to Help Ensure the Best Results When Cooking Fish and Seafood

 Prevent soggy fish by always patting it dry with paper towels before cooking it.
 This will ensure a crispy end result.

 We provide seafood and fish recipes, including delicious hake recipes for various types of cooking, making it easy to prepare scrumptious meals for every occasion.
-Follow the instructions on the packages for best results, and be sure to regularly check in at our recipe section for ways in which to prepare fish that will make your guests ask for more helpings.
+Follow the instructions on the package for best results, and be sure to regularly check in at our recipe section for ways in which to prepare fish that will make your guests ask for more helpings.

 Always preheat the pan, whether it is a non-stick, cast-iron or stainless steel pan.
 Keep the heat on high for three minutes, to ensure the pan is hot enough, and only then add the oil.
 Just before the oil smokes, add the fish and turn the heat to medium.
 Don’t constantly fiddle with the fish.
 Leave it, and only once it has cooked for the recommended time on the one side do you flip it over.
 If you constantly flip it, you will cause the skin or crust to stick to the pan, and this will ruin the fish.
 Finish the other side and remove from the pan.
 Serve immediately.